-The site consists of seven (7) contiguous parcels, which total $5.26\pm$ acres in size.
-The project site is vacant and undeveloped.
+The site consists of a rectangular-shaped property, $2.75\pm$ acres in size.
+The site consists of three (3) rectangular-shaped parcels which are currently vacant and undeveloped.
 The ground surface consists of tilled soil with sparse native grass and weed growth.
 Detailed topographic information was not available at the time of this report.
-Based on elevations obtained from Google Earth, and visual observations made at the time of the subsurface investigation, the overall site topography gently slopes downward to the east at a gradient of less than 1 percent.
+Based on elevations obtained from Google Earth, and visual observations made at the time of the subsurface investigation, the overall site topography gently slopes downward to the east-northeast at a gradient of less than 1 percent.